 Managing Editor Joel Kurth has spent more than two decades in journalism in Michigan.
 He worked 17 years as an editor and reporter at The Detroit News, the last five of which he served as editor of investigations and projects.
 He’s overseen projects that prompted a reassessment of property taxes in Detroit, changed laws about tax foreclosure sales, prompted reforms at the Detroit Medical Center and led numerous investigations into municipal corruption.
-Kurth also worked at The Saginaw News and in the Upper Pensinsula and has won more than 30 national and state journalism awards, including being co-winner of The Michigan Press Association’s “Journalist of the Year” award in 2016.
-You can reach Joel via email at email@example.com, or call him at 586-306-4708.
+Kurth also worked at The Saginaw News and in the Upper Pensinsula and has won more than 30 national and state journalism awards, including being co-winner of the Michigan Press Association’s “Journalist of the Year” award in 2016.
+You can reach Joel via email at firstname.lastname@example.org, or call him at 586-306-4708.

 Cheap homes are attracting new residents.
 But dumping, crime and a feeling of disconnection from City Hall pervade this far-west neighborhood.

 Detroit is planning big changes to a little neighborhood near Belle Isle.
 Some wonder who will benefit.

 In one of city’s most self-reliant neighborhoods, City Hall plans improvements as old brick homes get new owners.

 October 17, 2017 | Joel Kurth

 Maurice Cox’s plan for the city: Make its biggest weakness a strength.